OLED vs QD-OLED – What Is The Difference?

 Conclusion

 JOLED panels are intended for professional use, at least the models currently available.
 Their RGB subpixel layout is perfect for desktop use, they focus on color accuracy and are capable of sustaining satisfactory levels of luminance for what they’re intended for.
+Sadly, they’re not available with high refresh rates.

 Most people will be interested in how QD-OLED compares to W-OLED panels.